News and Updates

 Privacy Fence

-In a darkly comic clash of neighbors over the height of a fence, the solution for one seems to be kidnapping . . . and possibly even murder.
+A darkly comic clash of neighbors over the height of a fence leads to kidnapping . . . and possibly even murder.

 Poem: Untitled